 There are many reasons why people put off getting this test.
 Some people find the exam uncomfortable.
 Some may be embarrassed or ashamed about their own bodies.
 Some are terrified of finding out that they have cancer.
 Language, culture, and generational differences can also come into play.

-Let’s look at how we can make getting this vital screening easier for you.
+If you’re overdue for a cervical cancer screening, let’s look at how we can make getting tested easier for you.

 How a Pap Test is Done